 That is a fantastic way to spend a vacation, sure.
 But there is actually much more to Cancun than cocktails and hangovers.
 The entire Yucatan Peninsula is rich in culture and history.
 The area was once inhabited by the Maya people up until the 15th century.
 There are signs of their civilization all around this region, in the form of ruins and pyramids.
 It is estimated that 1 million people in this region currently speak Mayan (Yucatec) and three times that are of Mayan descent or hold Mayan names.

-So before you book your next trip to the Yucatan Peninsula, check out the ultimate Cancun travel itinerary for you to make the most of your stay.
+So before you book your next trip to the Yucatan Peninsula and travel to Cancun, check out the ultimate Cancun travel itinerary for you to make the most of your stay.

 Where to Stay in Cancun